-Starting at the top, this is the same control system and handle design that the 21” model uses, including the new Turbo button.
+Starting at the top, this is the same control system and handle design that the 21-inch model uses, including the Turbo button.
 The handles dip away from the center at a comfortable angle and the foam grip adds to your hands’ comfort level.

-There’s an LED level indicator for the two battery ports that light up if you hit the power button, self-propel bar, or blade bar.
+There’s an LED level indicator for the two battery ports that light up when you hit the power button, self-propel bar, or blade bar.

 What’s interesting is that you can reverse the process, too.
 Pull the blade or self-propel bar first and hit the power button second and the mower still comes to life.
 I like that.
 There’s no trying to remember which order you have to go in—just hit what you need to and go.

 The speed adjustment is front and center.
 Greenworks does a nice job of keeping the slider stiff enough that you don’t knock it to a different level if you accidentally touch it or go over a bump.

 The self-propel drive has a pretty solid speed range.
 There’s plenty of top-end speed to keep up with my 6-foot, 2-inch frame.
 I’d actually like the low end to go a little lower.
 It’s fine most of the time.
 But when the grass is really tall and thick, I like to slow things down even more.